 Tara’s clients include executors, trustees, beneficiaries, people disappointed in a Will and those concerned about elder financial abuse.
 She understands the stress her clients experience in these often highly contentious disputes, and she excels at finding the most effective and efficient means of resolving these difficult situations.

-Tara practiced commercial litigation in Vancouver until joining Hamilton Duncan in 2001.
+Tara presents frequently on estate litigation topics to other lawyers and estates professionals.
 She has litigated at all levels of the court system and has extensive experience as counsel at mediations.

 I noticed the steady, unrushed rhythm with which you took the judge through your evidence and observations.
 I listened to how, with conversational-style confidence, you included the judge in your story.
 Your pauses, unhurried delivery, and provision of back-up material, gave your words emphasis, allowed listeners to comfortably reorient their thoughts, and perhaps (I’m guessing) increased retention levels.
 The room’s tension served to emphasize your words.
 A few times I heard the judge murmur a question, then after it was answered it melted away.
 I heard your case develop out of dates and actions, rather than opinions and trash talk.
 Without “Sturm und Drang” to muddy the waters, your perspective on events became the reasonable conclusion. – S. Cole

 Consider this a rave review of your performance!
 The detailed and complete information you presented in the negotiation … was exceptional – Joyce and Bill Slemko